bosonphoton/bosonphoton.github.io/_projects/coding.md

 - Create array prefix where prefix[i] is the sum of all elements up to i
 - Sum from i to j = prefix[j] - prefix[i-1] <-- (which is the sum before index i)

-Given int array nums, queries where queries[i] = [x, y] and a limit, return bool arr true if the sum from x to y is less than limit: <br>
+Given int array nums, queries (pertaining to index of nums) where queries[i] = [x, y] and a limit, return bool arr true if the sum from x to y is less than limit: <br>
 nums = [1, 6, 3, 2, 7, 2]<br>
 queries = [[0, 3], [2, 5], [2, 4]]<br>
 limit = 13<br>